alvinng4/Gravity-Simulator/README.md

 ### Store every nth point (Optional)
-With long integration time and short dt, there would be a lot of unnecessary solutions stored in the memory, which causes the program to slows down significantly and may even terminates itself.
+With long integration time and short dt, there would be a lot of unnecessary solutions stored in the memory, which causes the program to slow down significantly and may even terminates itself.
+In general, a data size of 50000 - 100000 points should be enough for most purposes.
 To fix this, run the following command to store every nth point
 ```
 python gravity_plot [-s|--store_every_n=<int>]
 ```
-The program would also ask if you want to trim the solutions after the simulation.
+You may also trim the data after the simulation is finished.

 ### Available systems
 | System | Description |